moore3071/bookshelf/README.md

 # bookshelf
 CAD file for a potential open-back bookshelf design.
-Plus it will help me learn how to use Openscad
+Plus it will help me learn how to use Openscad.
+# Todo
+- add instructions
+- comment code
+- modularize